-Every year in Birmingham, around about the middle of November, there’s a faint scent of ginger, mulled wine spices and sausages in the air.
-It may not always feel like crisp winter, but there’s a definite scent of seasonal cheer when the Birmingham Christmas Market rolls into town.
+Every year in Birmingham, around about the middle of November, there’s a faint scent of ginger, mulled wine, spices and sausages in the air.
+It may not always feel like crisp winter, but there’s a definite scent of seasonal cheer when the Birmingham Frankfurt Christmas Market rolls into town.
 The city is partnered with Frankfurt, so for the past fifteen years, that’s been the source and inspiration for the market.
 We’ve been visiting for many of those years, and we’ve recently checked out the 2018 Market to update this post.

 In the market itself, you’ll find a lot of stalls selling everything from traditional Christmas gifts to food and drink, toys, jewellery and decorations.
 There are also plenty of food stalls selling traditional German fayre, such as pretzels, schnitzels, bratwursts, and roasted almonds.
 The drinks are traditional too: glühwein, weissbeer, and hot chocolate.

 Sometimes it’s the little touches that make all the difference.
 Tell me if you’ve ever seen a more festive bin.

 And many of us wandering around were charmed by the presence of the Snow King.
 His total and pristine snowiness shows true dedication to the cause, as I imagine you’d be finding white flakes in your hair months later.
 It’s how I envisage I’d look if I painted every ceiling in my house.
 And indeed, he seemed to be shedding his snowiness as he walked.